 Click Save, then Close.

 Verify Data Broker is Listed in Core Analytics

 Once you have updated the Data Broker Cluster list, the Data Broker registers with Altimeter.
-To verify that Data Broker is registered and listed in Core Analytics:
+To verify that Data Broker is registered:

+In Core Analytics, click “Resources > Components” on the Navigation Menu.
+The following is displayed: